IBM/ibm-streams-with-python-api/README.md

 ### 7. View job status in Streams service panel

-To view your steams job in the services panel, from the IBM Cloud Pak for Data main menu, click on `My Instances` and then the `Jobs` tab.
+From the IBM Cloud Pak for Data main menu, click on `My Instances` and then the `Jobs` tab.

 ![job-list](doc/source/images/job-list.png)